Elir-Mahad/jokes/README.md

 - There will be a button in the drawer saying "show me a joke," which will request a random joke from the [endpoint here](https://v2.jokeapi.dev/joke/Any) and immediately trigger a push notification to show on the device that displays the joke's setup.
 Upon clicking the notification, the drawer will close, and a new stacked page will open on top of the root tab view that displays the joke's delivery/punchline.
 Refer to [issue-number-4](https://github.com/Elir-Mahad/jokes/issues/4) and [issue-number-5](https://github.com/Elir-Mahad/jokes/issues/5)

 - Please upload your project to GitHub and share the link once completed.
 Refer to [issue-number-6](https://github.com/Elir-Mahad/jokes/issues/6)
-  - Here is the link to the expo snack site :
+  - Here is the link to the expo snack site : https://snack.expo.dev/@mahad_codes/jokes-app
-   - To view the site, download the expo go app, and scan the qr code.
+   - To view the site, download the android expo go app, and scan the QR code.

 ### Assumptions: